yunseo-kim/yunseo-kim.github.io/_posts/en/2021-08-31-Creating-and-Managing-a-GitHub-Pages-Blog.md

 - Cheaper to set up as it only requires a web server, consisting of simple files
 - Limited service as it only shows pre-stored information
 - Data addition, modification, and deletion must be done manually by the administrator
-- Relatively more advantageous for search engine optimization (SEO) due to its structure that is easy for search engines to crawl
+- Relatively more advantageous for search engine optimization (SEO) as it's easier for search engines to crawl

 #### Dynamic Web Page
-- A web page that delivers data stored on the server after processing it with scripts
+- A web page that processes and delivers data stored on the server using scripts
 - The web server interprets the user's request, processes the data, and delivers the generated web page
 - Users see web pages that change according to situations, time, requests, etc.
 - Relatively slower response as it needs to process scripts to deliver the web page
-- Additional costs incurred during setup as it requires an application server in addition to a web server
+- Additional costs for setup as it requires an application server in addition to a web server
-- Enables various services by dynamically providing combinations of diverse information
+- Enables various services by dynamically providing combinations of different information
 - Users can add, modify, and delete data from the browser depending on the web page structure

 ### 1-2.
 Static Site Generator (SSG)
-- A tool that generates static web pages based on raw data (usually markdown format text files) and predefined templates
+- A tool that generates static web pages based on raw data (usually markdown text files) and predefined templates
 - Automates the process of building and deploying web pages by writing posts in markdown, eliminating the need to write individual HTML pages
 - Examples: Jekyll, Hugo, Gatsby, Eleventy